Telharmonium Labs, Inc.

 The future of music sounds strangely familiar

 The original Telharmonium was said to be able to produce any tone and timbre.
-Listeners of today crave new sounds as well as familiar ones, and recognising this, we are able to make a Telharmonium for the future.
-However, the current era is one where the future of music feels cancelled because the industry is too busy recycling the past.
-While there can be no future without a past or present, we must go beyond regurgitation and endless mashups.
+Listeners of today crave new sounds as well as familiar ones, and recognizing this, we are able to make a Telharmonium for the future.
+While there can be no future without a past or present, we must go beyond surface-level appropriations and extractive modes of production to create - or recreate - musical forms that are not just rearranged semblances of yesteryear's songs.

 Supported by Creative BC, the Province of British Columbia and the City of Vancouver